It is important to understand the limits on purchase account use and to manage your purchases against those limits.

-Effective February 1, 2021 agencies using credit cards to process an Intra-governmental Card Transaction (IGT), will be expected to limit their credit card collections so that individual IGTs paid with a credit card do not exceed $10,000.00.
+Effective October 1, 2022 agencies using credit cards to process an Intra-governmental Card Transaction (IGT), will be expected to limit their credit card collections so that individual IGTs paid with a credit card do not exceed $10,000.00.
+The general limit on credit card payments remains $24,999.99 per cardholder per day.
 The government’s card acceptance policies can be found in Treasury Financial Manual (TFM) Vol. I, Part 5, Chapter 7000 at https://tfm.fiscal.treasury.gov/v1/p5/c700.html.
 Section 7045 addresses limitations on credit card transactions.

 There are two basic types of transactions when placing your order: Card-present and card-not-present transactions.